brightpk/CSC-436-Web-Application/HW4/todo-app/README.md

 ## Road blocks and challenges

 The homework 4 is completed.
 I did connect to the firebase realtime database.
 So everytime you come back to the project, the tasks will be there.
-Did the both extra credit: One is a function that delete task and another one is another dist file which is under folder "extraCredit1"
+Did the both extra credit: One is a function that delete task and another one is another dist file which is called "dist-extracredit1"

 ## Instructions